-Keystone College has long recognized and responded to the needs of the courageous men and women who have served in our nation’s armed forces.
-If you have served in the armed forces or are the dependent of someone who served our country, we are here for you, eager to give our support.
+Keystone College has long recognized and responded to the needs of the courageous veterans who have served in our nation’s armed forces.

 Flexible learning options

-We understand that frequent relocations and deployment can make it difficult to pursue your educational goals.
-Keystone offers day, evening, weekend and online classes that can be blended to create a customized experience that meets your needs.
-We also have three degrees that can be earned completely online.
+We understand that frequent relocations and deployment can make it difficult for veterans, dependents, reservists, and active duty military students to pursue their educational goals.
+Keystone provides flexibility by offering courses in day, evening, weekend, and on-line formats that may be blended to create a customized experience to meets your needs.

 Freedom to fulfill your military obligations

 Your choice to serve should not negatively affect your academic progress at Keystone.
 Absences resulting from your military service are excused absences.
 When you need to miss class due to drill or other military obligations, provide a copy of your orders to the Veterans Certifying Official and your instructors will be notified.
 They will then work individually with you to make up any missed work.

 If you are called to active duty or ordered to another military obligation that will result in your need to temporarily stop attending classes for the remainder of a semester, you should contact the Veterans Certifying Official who will assist you with completing a Leave of Absence for Military Service which guarantees your ability to resume your studies once your active service is completed.
 The Veterans Certifying Official will assist you with both initiating your leave and resuming your studies.